Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

-Perhaps one of the most popular computer vision dataset is the MNIST dataset, which contains 70,000 handwriting pictures labeled from 0 to 9.
-However, modern machine learning \href{https://paperswithcode.com/sota/image-classification-on-mnist}{research} has evidenced that the classification task of the MNIST dataset might be too simple in the sense that an appropriately tuned classical machine learning algorithm can easily achieve 97\% accuracy~\citep{pishchik2023trainable}.
-With also 70,000 pictures of 10 classes, the Fashion-MNIST dataset~\citep{2017mnist} has been proposed to replace the original dataset by constructing a more complex classification problem.
-We here examine our EFM factorization when applied to the Fashion-MNIST dataset and compare our factorized components against DMF, NMF, and t-SNE.
+The MNIST dataset is among the most popular computer vision benchmarks, containing 70,000 images of handwritten digits labeled 0 to 9.
+The Fashion-MNIST dataset~\citep{2017mnist}, which also comprises 70,000 images across ten classes, was introduced to provide a more challenging classification task that the original MNIST.
+In this study, we apply our EFM factorization using a negative binomial family and log link to Fashion-MNIST, and compare the resulting factors with those from DMF (using the same family and link) and NMF.
+As an additional non-parametric baseline, we include t-distributed stochastic neighbor embedding~\citep[t-SNE;][]{van2008visualizing}, which is well suited for visualization and clustering in classification tasks.

-To determine the rank, we adopted the rank determination proposition in~\citep{2021dmf}.
-The resulting eigenvalue plot in Figure~\ref{fig:mnist_like} indicates potential ranks three or seven for the factorization.
-We adopt rank three for visualization convenience and the simulated likelihood demonstrates convergence result after 15 epochs with $B =256$, $S = 50$, and $\alpha = 0.5$.
+To determine the rank, we adopted the rank determination procedure suggested for DMF~\citep{2021dmf}, a more formal version of the scree test.
+The resulting scree plot in Figure~\ref{fig:mnist_like} indicates potential ranks three or seven for the factorization; we adopt rank three for visualization convenience.
+The simulated maximum likelihood method achieves convergence after about 25 epochs with $B =256$, $S = 50$, and $\alpha = 0.5$.

 To illustrate the superior performance under a general model formulation, we used only the first 2,000 samples of the 70,000 data as our training dataset to estimate $\hat{V}$.
-After obtaining this $\hat{V}$, we conduct penalized GLM regression based upon another 2,000 sampled testing set $X$ to estimate $\hat{\Lambda}_i|X$.
-Those $\hat{\Lambda}_i|X$ can be considered as the out-of-sample latent estimation based upon EFM estimated $\hat{V}$.
-Due to the factorization algorithm setup, t-SNE and NMF results are based up on the 2,000 training dataset and the DMF and EFM results are obtained on the separate 2,000 testing set.
-We summarize the factorized result in Figure~\ref{fig:cvmnist}.
+After obtaining this $\hat{V}$, we conduct penalized GLM regression as described in Section~\ref{ssec:factors} based upon another 2,000 sampled testing set $X$ to estimate $\hat{\Lambda}_i$.
+These $\hat{\Lambda}_i$ can thus be considered as an out-of-sample latent estimation based upon the EFM estimated $\hat{V}$.
+Due to the factorization algorithm setup, t-SNE and NMF results are based on the training dataset and the DMF and EFM results are obtained on the separate testing set.
+We summarize the factorization results in Figure~\ref{fig:cvmnist}.